chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/nuclei_binary.zarr data/dataset/centroids.npy \
         data/dataset/nuclei_morphologies.csv -v

+This will create a CSV file containing multiple morphological measurements for each segmented nucleus.
 Finally, we can sample the fluorescence in the other channels (SOX2 and TBR1 in this case) at each nucleus centroid.

 .. code-block:: bash